vc-yang/vc-yang.github.io/index.md

 ### News
+* April 2018: Participate in the Data Visualization Competition at Northwestern University's computational research day
+* March 2018: Attend the JSMF-SFI Postdocs in Complexity Conference in Santa Fe, NM
+* Feb 2018: Accept offer to join the Santa Fe Institute as an Omidyar Fellow!
 * Jan 2018: Present my work on political party polarization at Dynamics Days US
 * Dec 2017: Paper on arXiv: [The origin of urban productivity scaling laws](http://arxiv.org/abs/1712.00476).
 A math model that explains why bigger cities are more productive and more susceptible to crime at the same time
 * Oct 2017: Paper on arXiv:  [Do two parties represent the US?
 Clustering analysis of US public ideology](http://arxiv.org/abs/1710.09347).
 My undergraduate students, Louisa Lee and Siyu Zhang answered if adding more political parties in the US would help represent the public's ideology better